tydingsl/csci-201.github.io/src/chapters16and19ControllingLoops.md

 # Chapters 16, 19: Controlling Loops

-Read *Code Complete* Chapter 16, plus sections 19.3-19.6.
+Read *Code Complete* Chapter 16, plus sections 19.3-19.6 and portions of 22.3 (see below).

 ## 16.1 Selecting the Kind of Loop